-- 3.3.2 Categories of Incurred Claims-The actuary should consider separate development of incurred claims for each category that may exhibit different lag patterns, costs per exposure unit, trends, or exposure unit growth rates.
-If separate development is performed, the actuary should define categories of incurred claims in a manner that is appropriate to the available data and to the task being performed.
+- 3.3.2 Categories of Incurred Claims-The actuary should consider separate estimation of incurred claims for each category that may exhibit different lag patterns, costs per exposure unit, trends, or exposure unit growth rates.
+If separate estimation is performed, the actuary should define categories of incurred claims in a manner that is appropriate to the available data and to estimation method(s) being used.
 Categories may be defined broadly, such as fee-for-service claims paid to health care providers, capitation payments to providers, or disability income paid to insureds.
 Categories might be further refined to more accurately analyze or project costs and utilization data, for example, by method of payment (such as electronic vs. manual), type of contract, type of service, geographic area, premium rating method, demographic factors, distribution method, and provider risk-sharing arrangements. - 3.3.3 Reinsurance Arrangements-The actuary should consider the effect of reinsurance arrangements in estimating the incurred claims.
-In particular, the actuary should consider the effect of different lag patterns due to the extended reporting or recovery periods often associated with certain types of reinsurance. - 3.3.4 Large Claims-The actuary should consider the effect of large claims on incurred claims.
+In particular, the actuary should consider the effect of different lag patterns due to the extended reporting or recovery periods often associated with certain types of reinsurance. - 3.3.4 Large Claims-The actuary should consider the effect of large claims, as defined by the actuary using professional judgment.
 Specifically, large claims can distort claim payment patterns or historical per-unit claim levels that the actuary considers when estimating incurred claims.
-The actuary should understand how large claims, if any, impact the particular method being employed to determine incurred claim estimates and make appropriate adjustments.
-For example, incurred claim estimates may be overstated if completion factors are applied to processed claims levels that include an unusually high number or amount of large claims. - 3.3.5 Coordination of Benefits (COB), Subrogation, and Government Programs-The actuary should understand the relevant organizational practices and regulatory requirements related to COB, subrogation, and government programs (state or federal).
+The actuary should understand how large claims, if any, impact the particular method being employed to estimate incurred claims and make appropriate adjustments.
+For example, incurred claim estimates may be overstated if completion factors are applied to processed claims levels that include an unusually high number or amount of large claims. - 3.3.5 Coordination of Benefits (COB), Subrogation, and Government Programs-The actuary should make a reasonable effort to understand the relevant organizational practices and regulatory requirements related to COB, subrogation, and government programs (state or federal).
 The actuary should consider how these items are reflected in the data (for example, negative claims or income) and make appropriate adjustments for COB, subrogation, and payments or recoveries resulting from government programs. - 3.3.6 Provider Contractual Arrangements-The actuary should consider the relevant contractual arrangements with providers and any changes in such arrangements.
 These arrangements can affect trends, claim cost levels, and claims processing.